Regulatory Compliance: Benefits and Best Practices to Keep Your Business Safe [+ Checklist]

 The purpose of the Federal Acquisition Regulation (FAR) is to ensure purchasing procedures are standard, consistent, and conducted in a fair and impartial manner and to protect information.

 FAR clauses establish basic safeguarding requirements for Federal Contract Information (FCI), and the Defense Federal Acquisition Regulation Supplement (DFARS), which implements and supplements the FAR, establishes security requirements for controlled unclassified information (CUI).
-These requirements for FCI and CUI are encompassed by CMMC 2.0, which is a derivative of NIST 800-171 that’s specific to DoD contractors and any other organizations providing services involving CUI or FCI to government agencies.
+These requirements for FCI and CUI are encompassed by CMMC 2.0, which is a derivative of the National Institute of Standards and Technology (NIST) 800-171 that’s specific to DoD contractors and any other organizations providing services involving CUI or FCI to government agencies.

 The FAR is prepared, issued, maintained, and prescribed jointly by the Secretary of Defense, the Administrator of General Services, and the Administrator of the National Aeronautics and Space Administration.